nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **A:** Open the Terminal app built inside your computer (For Windows user, you can also use Powershell) and run the following [command](#command): `java --version`.
 The version should then be displayed on the application.
-If your screen is displaying `openjdk 11.x.x` where `x` can be any number, then your computer is running Java `11`.
+If your screen is displaying `java 11.x.x` where `x` can be any number, then your computer is running Java `11`.

 If your computer is not running Java `11`, you can install it [here](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html).
 Please install according to the [operating system](#operating-system) that